 In 2017, we undertook a strategic exercise to assess our organization and strategies through a climate resiliency lens.
 Climate resiliency informs sustainability and will be referred to throughout this report.
 A summary of key priorities is outlined below.
 Our Climate Resiliency Strategy clarifies our role in helping communities minimize the effects of chronic stresses that add to climate vulnerability -- like poverty -- and respond to and recover from acute climate-related shocks -- like extreme weather events.
 Climate resilience will continue to play a key role in how we achieve our strategic priorities and will inform our strategy development going forward.

-Figure 4: YMCA of Greater Toronto has recently completed its first Climate Resiliency Strategy and identified the following eight Climate Resiliency Goals
+Figure 5: YMCA of Greater Toronto completed its first Climate Resiliency Strategy in 2017, in which the following eight Climate Resiliency Goals are identified:

 01 Foster a Connected and Prepared Community Society & Economy